How To Overcome The Chronic Fatigue It Causes

 “As it is written, God hath given them the spirit of slumber, eyes that they should not see, and ears that they should not hear; unto this day.”
 Romans 11:8

-The spirit of slumber is an evil spirit.
+I came to understand that the spirit of slumber is an evil spirit.
 This is not an evil spirit that influences just one individual, but one that influences groups of people.
 It falls among the category of the more influential evil spirits listed in Ephesians 6:12 when it says, “For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.”
 This evil spirit has a higher rank in Satan’s kingdom than others.
 An earthly analogy would be a governor over a state having more influence and power than an individual citizen.
 If a person having the gift of the discerning of spirits were to travel into an area where this spirit is in operation, they would suddenly feel the effects of this spirit.
 So what are those effects, or markers of this spirit?

 - Passivity.
 The Greek word for slumber is “katányksis.”
 It means to be stupefied, as if stunned after a violent strike.
 Another word for slumber is stupor.
 This spirit has the potential to cause the believer’s ability to respond to be impaired.
 Where we would normally respond to a threat, slumber makes us lethargic; immobilized because our perception has been shut down.
 It’s common to feel a mental fog when this spirit is operating.
 Where our hearts were once stirred when we read the word or listened to a sermon, now we feel insensitive.
 It’s as if we’ve become drunk, but not with wine; we become negligent, unenthusiastic and slothful.
 Slumber shuts down our ability to understand spiritual truth and gives us dull hearts.

 - Chronic fatigue is another marker of this spirit.
 Whether a person has yielded to this spirit or is simply discerning its’ presence, fatigue is one of the primary ways this spirit is discerned.
 In order to recognize its’ presence, one needs to learn to discern between normal physical tiredness and the fatigue caused by this spirit.
 Normal physical tiredness is “fixed” when we get physical rest.
 The weariness caused by this spirit may temporarily appear to be “fixed” when we isolate and rest our physical bodies, but in the big picture, the weariness remains an on-going problem.
-Not all rest is created equal.
-More about getting the right kind of rest later.

 - For those who have yielded to this spirit, their ability to “see” is impaired.
-In other words, their ability to perceive (discern) spiritual truth is diminished.
+In other words, the ability to perceive (discern) spiritual truth is diminished.
 The person who is yielding to this spirit finds it difficult to discern good from evil, right from wrong, true prophecy from false, etc. Our spiritual sensitivities have been stunned, leaving us in a spiritual stupor.
 The more we yield to this spirit, the less spiritually conscious we become.

 - Another marker of this spirit is feeling overwhelmed.
 The individual may face the temptation to “crawl in a hole” and go to sleep when needed action looks too hard or too scary.”
 Those who are feeling the effects of this spirit may face strong temptation to quit pressing forward in their calling.
 One of the goals of this spirit is to shut us up and shut us down.